kaltura/nginx-vod-module/README.md

 Optional recommended settings:
 1. `--with-file-aio` - enable asynchronous I/O support, highly recommended, relevant only to local and mapped modes
 2. `--with-threads` (nginx 1.7.11+) - enable asynchronous file open using thread pool (also requires `vod_open_file_thread_pool` in nginx.conf), relevant only to local and mapped modes
-3. `--with-cc-opt="-O3"` - enable additional compiler optimizations (we saw about 8% reduction in the mp4 parse time and frame processing time compared to the nginx default `-O`)
+3. `--with-cc-opt="-O3 -mpopcnt"` - enable additional compiler optimizations (we saw about 8% reduction in the mp4 parse time and frame processing time compared to the nginx default `-O`)

 Debug settings: